rohdef/node-aspell/README.md

 		`result` is an object that has a property called "type"

 		When "type" equals:
 			"ok" -- aspell has encountered a correctly spelled word.
+By default you won't get "ok", as this is faster see API under terse.
 			  Other optional properties:
 				- "run-together" -- is true if aspell encounters a compound word "misspelling" -- aspell has encountered a misspelled word.